github-education-resources/GitHubGraduation-2021/_data/aritra-p/aritra-p.md

 ---
 name: Aritra Pramanik
 institution: Kalyani Government Engineering College
-quote: Exploring different things during college is as important as following what you want to do.
-Dont follow anyone blindly but your heart.
+quote: Do not follow anyone blindly but your heart
 github_user: aritra-p
 ---